ungive/discord-music-presence/documentation/supported-media-players.md

 |     :grey_question:      | Not tested or not known to have a desktop application on this operating system |
 |           ...            | Not supported yet, but will likely be added in the future                      |

+> Support for Linux is not yet available, but is being worked on

+*\* This means Music Presence was only tested with the paid or unpaid version of the player, i.e. with a paid subscription or with the free, unpaid version*

+<sup>1</sup> Using [this](https://github.com/th-ch/youtube-music) unofficial desktop app
+<sup>2</sup> From the developer "DryForest", [link](https://apps.microsoft.com/detail/9nblggh67n4f)

 ## Additional notes

-### Music Bee
+### MusicBee

-Music Bee works well with this plugin: https://github.com/HenryPDT/mb_MediaControl
+MusicBee works well with this plugin: https://github.com/HenryPDT/mb_MediaControl

 The installation of such a plugin is required because otherwise MusicBee does not report what it is playing to Windows.
 Once you have installed and enabled it, Music Presence should detect Music Bee.

+## My media player is not detected 😢

+If this happens, simply follow these steps:

+1. In the tray menu of the application, navigate to "Help" and click on "My media player is not detected"
+2. A new GitHub issue will open in your browser, you will have to log in with a GitHub account
+3. Please describe which media player is not detected and submit the form

+The issue will be filled out with some information about your system.
+This will help me add support for the media player that you are requesting.

+Once you have submitted the issue, I will come back to you as soon as I can.
+Adding support for a player usually doesn't take very long and you can expect to be able to use it within the day!

 ---

 ## Players with known issues

-> These are issues with the ***media players themselves***, not with Music Presence!
+> These are issues with the ***media players themselves***,
+> not with Music Presence!
-Affected players are sometimes reporting incorrect song metadata or playback information,
+> Affected players are sometimes reporting
+> incorrect song metadata or playback information,
-Music Presence cannot do anything about that.
+> we unfortunately can't do much about that.

+> Also note that the information here was gathered some time ago
+> and might be outdated for some media players.
+> Contributions with updated information are very welcome.

 ### Not working randomly